Before going through Menopause ICD 10 we should know what actually is Menopause.

 What is Menopause?

-Menopause is a fundamental biological process that occurs when a woman’s reproductive years come to an end.
+Menopause is a fundamental biological process that occurs when a woman’s reproductive years come to an end😟.
 It happens when a woman’s ovaries stop generating eggs and her monthly cycles stop happening.
 Menopause generally occurs between 45 and 55, but it may occur sooner or later.

 Research Work On Menopause ICD 10: Code N95.0

-Research work on menopause using the ICD-10 coding system can involve a variety of topics Science Direct explores the Age at menopause and mortality in Taiwan.
-Some research also shows that there is a link between Menopause and cardiovascular disease.
+Research work on menopause using the ICD-10 coding system can involve a variety of topics Science Direct↗ explores the Age at menopause and mortality in Taiwan.
+Another research on Menopause done by Oxford University↗ on behalf of the European Society of Cardiology investigates premature menopause and cardiovascular disease in 2022🥹.

-- Explanation of the ICD-10 coding system and its importance in healthcare
+Explanation of the ICD-10 coding system and its importance in healthcare

 The International Classification of Diseases, Tenth Revision (ICD-10) is a disease and health condition classification system used by healthcare providers.
 It is composed of alphanumeric codes that relate to various diagnoses, symptoms, and medical procedures.